anymoto/service_status/README.md

 # Service Status

-Service Status is a Ruby on Rails application that informs customers of whether Readme is up or down along with a number of time stamped status messages.
+Service Status is a Ruby on Rails application that informs customers of whether our service is up or down along with a number of time stamped status messages.

 ## Running the application locally